Fill the Stage

 July 5, 2025 by Daniel Dignan Leave a Comment

-As he suffers, thoughts of his life — childhood happinesses, ambitions, what he lived for, and his personal conduct — crowd into his mind.
+A successful middle-aged judge suffered a freak accident and faces a slow, painful death.
+As his condition worsens, he thinks about his life: his childhood, ambitions, regrets, and his personal conduct crowd into his mind.
 He wonders if he lived life as he should have.

-Leo Tolstoy is one of the greatest writers in history.
+Leo Tolstoy is one of the greatest fiction writers in all of history.
 He’s known for books like War and Peace, which is a very long novel.
-This is a short book and a shocking read.
-It makes one stop and take stock of life.
-(Better to think seriously about life while you are young than when you are old.)
+The Death of Ivan Ilych is a short, shocking read.
+It forces one stop and take stock of life, and it could change your life for the better.

-At the end of the story, a significant event occurs.
+At the end of the story, something significant happened.
+What do you think occurred?

 Filed Under: Christian Classics